Vector-wise Joint Diagonalization of Almost Commuting Matrices: Analysis of local minimizers of

-Lemma \ref{lem:open_dense_common} above is an analog result to Lemma \ref{lem:opendensenocommon}, which demonstrates the genericity of $\dim(E_{A,B}^l) = 1$ in the topological sense.
-It would be also interesting to interpret this property from a probabilistic perspective.
-We will define a probability measure on the set ${\rm F}$ of commuting matrices and show that the event ${\rm F}_0$ occurs almost surely.
-For this, note that, by spectral theorem, the set ${\rm F}$ can be parameterized by
+The above lemma is an analog of Lemma \ref{lem:opendensenocommon}, which gives the genericity of $\dim(E_{A,B}^{\Lad_l}) = 1$ in the topological sense.
+It would also be interesting to interpret this property from a probabilistic perspective.
+We next define a probability measure on the set ${\rm F}_{\rm com}$ of commuting matrices and show that the event ${\rm F}_0$ happens almost surely.
+Note that ${\rm F}_{\rm com}$ can be parameterized as